 The k-buffer algorithm efficiently handles streaming geometry because it simultaneously reads and writes from textures at each pass.
-Due to the high parallel nature of GPU architectures, this may result in a race condition for overlapping triangles.
+Due to the highly parallel nature of GPU architectures, this may result in a race condition for overlapping triangles.
 Because the HAVS algorithm sends geometry sorted by centroid, it effectively layers the geometry in the depth direction and thus avoids these errors.
-However, when rendering only boundary geometry, this race condition can be noticeable independent of sorted order because the depth complexity is small.
-Because our progressive rendering quality depends on the first pass in Interactive Mode, these errors are not as acceptable as they are with an LOD approach [5].
+However, since the depth compexity of the boundary is generally small and we want to keep the interaction as fast as possible, we do not sort the boundary faces in object-space before rendering.
+This may result in some noticeable artifacts in the first pass that would remain in subsequent progressive steps.
 Therefore, we perform the depth-peeling of the front and back fragments before inserting them into the k-buffer.
 This resolves the race condition, improves the quality of the rendering, and maintains interactive rates (see Section 6).